Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 includes a status code indicating whether the request was successful or not, any data to include in the response body, and any headers to include with the response.
-The client-side then processes the response, displaying the data in the website for probability of parking available so the user can view it.
+The client-side then processes the response, displaying the data on the website for probability of parking available so the user can view it.
 This cycle of request and response is how the client and server are linked together in a web application.

-![Graphical user interface, text, application Description automatically generated](./docs/images/thesis/media/image7.png){width="4.080948162729658in" height="2.5342760279965004in"}
+![Graphical user interface, text, application Description automatically generated](./docs/images/thesis/media/image9.png){width="4.080948162729658in" height="2.5342760279965004in"}

+Figure 6: How they work together

 ## Project Management